-One of the biggest peeves across the board for customers is when a budtender is curt, rude, and condescending especially in regards to the customer’s knowledge of cannabis.
-Their job is to help guide you into the right product and give you the knowledge and tools for you to have your best experience.
-If you come across this behavior, try killing it with kindness and tell them you need a little guidance with their expertise.
-This should shake them up if they are in a funk, and if they continue to be rude, ask for another budtender, or take your business elsewhere.
+One of the biggest complaints from customers about the dispensary experience is when a budtender is rude, or condescending in regards to the customer’s knowledge of cannabis.
+Budtenders are there to help guide you into the right products and give you the knowledge you need to have a great experience.
+If you come across a budtender that is being rude or condescending try communicating to them that you are inexperienced and need a little guidance from them in order to understand the product lines.
+If they continue to be rude or condescending, take your business to another shop.